peteroupc/html3dutil/doc/tutorial-glmath.md

     (X3 - X1) * (Y3 - Y2) - (X3 - X2) * (Y3 - Y1)

-If the result is positive, and the window space X axis points right and the Y axis points...
+If the result is positive, and the window space X axis points right and the positive Y axis points...

 * ...up (which is the case in WebGL), then the triangle has counterclockwise winding.